top of page

 A cozy bedroom can help a child dealing with a family difficulty or transition situation by providing a safe and private space.
 This room can promote healing, self-expression, and a sense of control.
 In an abusive home, a child often feels unsafe and overly alert.
 Therefore, having a bedroom to retreat to can be a personal refuge for them.

-• Encourages a since of calm: Gentle lighting and comforting design choices can support emotional well being and help children feel more settled after a difficult transition.
+Gentle lighting, soothing colors, and comforting design choices support emotional well-being and help children feel more settled after difficult transitions.

 Facilitates emotional regulation and healing